-'''

-Result: FAIL
+''' Result: FAIL

 The minimum circle that touches all the star lines has a diameter of 1.035 mm.

-The center of the minimum circle is at 637.8, 633.3

-'''

 Note that we still have the 0.035mm error from the algorithm uncertainty but that we have caught the 1mm offset appropriately.